camptocamp/docker-odoo-project/README.md

 NOTE: `anthem > 0.11.0` is required.

+### LOCAL_CODE_PATH

+Specifies path for local(custom) code to be used, by default is /odoo/odoo/addons

+### MIGRATION_CONFIG_FILE

+Specifies path for migration config file, by default is /odoo/migration.yml

 ### DEMO

 `DEMO` can be `True` or `False` and determines whether Odoo will load its Demo